Lego Avatar: The Last Airbender: Construction sets

-According to BrickLink, The Lego Group released a total of 2 Lego sets as part of Lego Avatar: The Last Airbender theme.
-It was discontinued by the end of 2007.
+According to BrickLink, the Lego Group released a total of 2 Lego sets as part of the Lego Avatar: The Last Airbender theme:

-In 2006, The Lego Group announced a partnership with Nickelodeon.
-It was officially announced by The Lego Group that the two sets based on Book One of Avatar was released on 1 June 2006.
-The two sets being released were Air Temple (set number: 3828) and Fire Nation Ship (set number: 3829).

 Air Temple

-Air Temple (set number: 3828) was released on 1 June 2006 based on the seventeenth episode of Book I: Water The Northern Air Temple.
-The set consists of 400 pieces with 5 minifigures.
-The set included a section of the Northern Air Temple and Aang's glider.
+Air Temple (set number: 3828) was released on 1 June 2006 based on the seventeenth episode of season 1 titled The Northern Air Temple.
+The set consisted of 400 pieces with 5 minifigures, and included Aang's glider and a section of the Northern Air Temple.
 The Northern Air Temple included a main door with sliding and locking features.
-Also included a catapult and Fire Nation vehicle that is able to seat with one minifigure.
-The set included Lego minifigures of the Aang, Sokka, Momo, Firebender and Fire Nation soldier.
+Also included was a catapult and Fire Nation vehicle that is able to seat one minifigure.
+The set included Lego minifigures of Aang, Sokka, Momo, a Firebender and a Fire Nation soldier.

 Fire Nation Ship

 Fire Nation Ship (set number: 3829) was released on 1 June 2006 and based on Prince Zuko's ship.
-The set consists of 722 pieces with 5 minifigures.
-The set features a largest Fire Nation ship, a built in catapult, a small dinghy that could launch out of the main ship and seat with one minifigure, a retractable anchor and extending ladder along the side of the ship.
-The set included Lego minifigures of the Aang, Katara, Zuko, Firebender and Fire Nation soldier.
+The set consisted of 722 pieces with 5 minifigures, and featured a large Fire Nation ship with a built in catapult, retractable anchor, and an extending ladder along the side.
+Also included was a small dinghy that could launch out of the main ship and seat one minifigure.
+The set included Lego minifigures of the Aang, Katara, Zuko, a Firebender and a Fire Nation soldier.

 Other media

 Lego Ideas

-In 2020, a revival set named Avatar: The Last Airbender – The Avatar Returns and it was created by StudioTRico reached 10,000 votes on LEGO Ideas in order for Lego to consider to make it into an official set.
-The project is based on Avatar: The Last Airbender – The Avatar Returns from the original Lego Avatar: The Last Airbender theme and includes characters such as Aang, Katara, Sokka, Prince Zuko, Iroh and a Fire Nation soldier.
+In 2020, a revival set named Avatar: The Last Airbender – The Avatar Returns, which was created by StudioTRico, reached 10,000 votes on LEGO Ideas in order for Lego to consider to make it into an official set.
+The project includes characters such as Aang, Katara, Sokka, Prince Zuko, Iroh and a Fire Nation soldier.